ShehanAT/capstoneProject/README.md

 # Capstone Project

-new plan: create empty img tags with (click) and add src dynalyy
+new plan: create empty img tags with (click) and add src dynamically